 || Maximum response timeout period for health checks.If a real server fails to respond within the timeout period, it is considered abnormal.Value range: 2–60s.
 Default value: 2s.

 ||Interval between two health checks.Value range: 5–300s.
 Default value: 5s.

 ||If the health check results received are failures for n times (n is the entered number) in a row, the instance will be considered unhealthy, and the status displayed in the console will be abnormal.Value range: 2–10 times.
 Default value: 3 times

 ||If the health check results received are successes for n times (n is the entered number) in a row, the instance will be considered healthy, and the status displayed in the console will be healthy.Value range: 2–10 times.
 Default value: 3 times.

 The specific configuration of health check is as shown below:

-Click Bind on the "Listener Management" page and select the real server to be bound in the pop-up window, as shown below:
+Click Bind on the "Listener Management" page and select the CVM instance to be bound in the pop-up window, as shown below:

 Below is a screenshot after configuration:

-If you configure multiple listeners on a classic CLB instance and bind multiple real servers, each listener will route requests to all real servers according to its own configuration.
+If you configure multiple listeners to a Classic CLB instance and bind multiple real servers, each listener will forward requests to all real servers according to its configuration.

 If you need to modify or delete a created listener, select the listener on the "Listener Management" page and select Modify or Delete.